opencog/learn/scm/pair-count/README.md

     as input, a (fairly short) text string, performs a random planar parse on it, and updates the counts on the resulting word-pairs.

+* __pipe-count.scm__ -- Same as above, but uses an Atomese pipe to do the counting.
+This is over 3x faster, causes less scheme lock thrashing, and less garbage-collection.
+It does not use the old matrix API.
+However, the new matrix replacement API has not yet been designed.
+So this is a function-compatible replacement, but still a bit experimental.

 * __clique-pair-count.scm__ -- Perform naive clique counting.
 Currently
     unused (mostly because it's naive.)